-It’s not impossible that the quarantine requirement would be lifted for safe countries on October 31st, to make international travel more accessible in the fall, but our optimism has sure been dampened significantly for those who don’t want to go into a 14-day quarantine upon return.
+First, the mandatory quarantine.
+It’s not impossible that the quarantine requirement would be lifted for safe countries in May, to make international travel more accessible this spring, but our optimism has sure been dampened significantly for those who don’t want to go into a 14-day quarantine upon return.

 As for Canada’s travel advisory (that does not prohibit you from traveling contrary to the widespread myth), it could be lifted before that quarantine requirement ends or before our own borders reopen to international travelers, which would help Canadians choose the safest destinations among the countries that have reopened to Canadians.
 The advisory currently has no known end date.

-You can read more analysis in our post about Canada’s travel-related measures.
+You can read more analysis in our post about Canada’s COVID-19 international travel rules.

 But it’s just too soon to know when things will change.
 That’s what we keep telling you: we can only wait and hope.
 International travel will require being more flexible and easygoing for a while, as we explained at the end of our post about Canadians being on the list of 15 nationalities allowed to enter the European Union.